 Sports drinks have evolved over the years, and recently several have arrived which are supposed to improve performance and recovery.
 But are these newer beverages the best for endurance athletes like soccer players?
 Or are more traditional beverages acceptable options?
+What about chocolate milk?

 Lisa Ferguson-Stegall et al. studied elite cyclists and triathletes and had these endurance athletes consume chocolate milk, a pure carbohydrate beverage with equal calories, or a placebo.
 They consumed the drinks after completing more than 90 minutes of both steady pace (at 70% max VO2) and interval training.
 Four hours later, these cyclists then performed a 40-kilometer time trial.